trangttdang/Farmacy/README.md

 **Required Must-have Stories**

-* Farmer can log in and sign up
+* Farmer can log in/sign up and log out
-* Based on recommendations, Farmers can choose which crops to grow or remove
+* Farmer can add/delete crops to/from grow to My Crops list
-* Farmer can manage when to plant, fertilize, and irrigate them with reminders/ notifications
+* Farmer can view calendar to know when to plant, fertilize, and irrigate
+* Farmer can view their crops' progress
 * Farmer can chat with agriculture experts
 * Farmer can view weather forecast
+* Farmer can be notified the schedule by chat bot and via notifications
+* Farmer can be advised with some tips of the day via notifications

 **Optional Nice-to-have Stories**
+* Farmer can view Farmacy's recommendations on the best crops to grow based on their market, geographic, and environmental patterns
+* Based on recommendations, Farmers can choose which crops to grow or remove
 * Farmer can view data visualization of weather data, data oncrop variation datasets, soil data projections, market, geographic, and environmental patterns
 * Farmer can make a video call with agriculture experts
-* Farmer can view calendar of when to plant, fertilize, and irrigate
 * Farmer can view knowledge hub with list of disease and treatments

 ### 2. Screen Archetypes

 * Login Screen
    * User can login
 * Registration Screen
    * User can create a new account
 * Dashboard (Nice-to-have)
     * User can view data visualation on data oncrop variation datasets, soil data projections, market, geographic, and environmental patterns
 * Weather Forecast
-  *User can view weather forecast
+    * User can view weather forecast
-* Recommendations
+* Recommendations (Nice-to-have)
-  *User can view recommendations on crops to grow
+    * User can view recommendations on crops to grow
 * Calendar
     * User can view schedule when to plant, fertilize, and irrigate crops
 * My Crops
-  *User can view their choosen crops' progress.
+    * User can view their choosen crops' progress.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)